Skip to Main Content

 Zinc transporter-8 AAb

-for T1D AAb screening
+AAb screening tests

 Costs for AAb screening vary by health plan, benefit design, and test.
 Please check with the health plan to confirm costs for patients.